Paid Work & East Coast Experience

 Days 11 – 12: Noosa.
 Head to the tranquil beach resort of Noosa for warm, turquoise waters, lush rainforest and a gorgeous coastline.
 Take a hike, watch the sun go down, and explore the forest walking trails – just amazing.

 Days 13 – 14: Rainbow Beach.
-Rainbow Beach is so much more than just a jump-off point to Fraser Island.
+Rainbow Beach is so much more than just a jump-off point to K'gari (formerly known as Fraser Island).
 Check out its sandy beach, discover its colourful cliffs, and party hard in the many bars and clubs.
 Our second day here starts early with an amazing dolphin experience – you’ll never forget this.

-Days 15 – 17: Fraser Island.
-Hop on the boat to Fraser Island for three days of riding the dunes in a 4x4, swimming in shimmering lakes, and views to-die-for.
+Days 15 – 17: K'gari Island.
+Hop on the boat to K'gari for three days of riding the dunes in a 4x4, swimming in shimmering lakes, and views to-die-for.
 We’ll camp out under the stars for two nights before travelling back to Rainbow Beach for another night out on the town.

 Days 18 – 20: Town of 1770.
 Prepare to chill in the laid-back Town of 1770.
 Take a walk on the beach, relax by the pool or join an optional scooteroo tour.
 On day 20 we’ll take the overnight bus to Airlie Beach – sit back and relax.